Sindhudurg Passenger

-The Sindhudurg Express is a passenger train belonging to Konkan Railway that runs between Diva Junction and Sawantwadi Road.
+The Sindhudurg Express is a passenger train belonging to Konkan Railway that runs between Diva Junction and Sawantwadi Road.It is also known by name Diva-Sawantwadi Passenger.
 It is currently being operated with 10105/10106 train numbers on a daily basis.
+Sindhudurg passenger train uses Konkan Railway Corporation Limited built railway track from Roha to reach Savantvadi.
+This passenger trains helps people living in the cities of Mumbai,Thane, Kalyan-Dombivili and Navi Mumbai to go to their respective native places in Kokan (Malvan) region of Maharashtra state.
+Local vendors serve local eatables in this train.

 Average speed and frequency

 The 10105/Sindhudurg Passenger runs with an average speed of 43 km/h and completes 465 km in 10h 45m.
 The 10106/Sindhudurg Passenger runs with an average speed of 40 km/h and completes 465 km in 11h 40m.
+This is a day train connecting most of the railway stations in coastal Maharashtra.

 Route and halts

 The important halts of the train are: